MimiOnuoha/missing-datasets/README.md

 3. **The act of collection involves more work than the benefit the presence of the data is perceived to give.**

-	Sexual assault and harrassment are [woefully](https://www.ncjrs.gov/pdffiles1/nij/grants/221153.pdf) [underreported](http://www.bjs.gov/content/pub/pdf/rsavcaf9513.pdf).
+	Sexual assault and harassment are [woefully](https://www.ncjrs.gov/pdffiles1/nij/grants/221153.pdf) [underreported](http://www.bjs.gov/content/pub/pdf/rsavcaf9513.pdf).
 And while there are many reasons why this is, one major one is that in many cases the very act of reporting sexual assault is a very intensive, painful, and difficult process.
 For some, the benefit of reporting isn't perceived to be equal or greater than the cost of the process.

 4. **There are advantages to nonexistence.**